LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 decoupled, and that errors introduced at one scale do not "pollute" the other.

 The second category of controllers that we provide are :math:`h^S-Tol` multirate controllers.
-The basic idea is that at any given time scale, an integrator will attempt to adapt step sizes to control the *local error* within each step to achieve a requested tolerance.
-However, MRI methods must ask another adaptive fast-scale solver to produce the stage solutions :math:`v_i(t_{F,i})` and :math:`\tilde{v}(\tilde{t}_{F})`, that result from sub-stepping over fast intervals :math:`[t_{0,i},t_{F,i}]` or :math:`[\tilde{t}_{0},\tilde{t}_{F}]`, respectively.
+The basic idea is that an adaptive time integration method will attempt to adapt step sizes to control the *local error* within each step to achieve a requested tolerance.
+However, MRI methods must ask an adaptive "inner" solver to produce the stage solutions :math:`v_i(t_{F,i})` and :math:`\tilde{v}(\tilde{t}_{F})`, that result from sub-stepping over intervals :math:`[t_{0,i},t_{F,i}]` or :math:`[\tilde{t}_{0},\tilde{t}_{F}]`, respectively.
-Local errors within the fast integrator may accumulate, resulting in an overall fast-solver error :math:`\varepsilon^f_n` that exceeds the requested tolerance.
+Local errors within the inner integrator may accumulate, resulting in an overall inner solver error :math:`\varepsilon^f_n` that exceeds the requested tolerance.
-If that next-fastest solver can produce *both* :math:`v_i(t_{F,i})` and an estimation of the accumulated error, :math:`\varepsilon^f_{n,approx}`, then the tolerances provided to that next-fastest solver can be adjusted accordingly to ensure stage solutions that are within the overall tolerances requested of the MRI method.
+If that inner solver can produce *both* :math:`v_i(t_{F,i})` and an estimation of the accumulated error, :math:`\varepsilon^f_{n,approx}`, then the tolerances provided to that inner solver can be adjusted accordingly to ensure stage solutions that are within the overall tolerances requested of the outer MRI method.

-To this end, we assume that the next-fastest solver will provide accumulated errors over each fast interval having the form
+To this end, we assume that the inner solver will provide accumulated errors over each fast interval having the form

 .. math::